 What will I study?

-If you study this programme, you will study two compulsory units of a research project, personal and professional development, plus English language.
+You will study two compulsory units of a research project, personal and professional development, plus English language.
 You will also choose two additional academic subject units, depending on your intended progression degree.

 Academic subject units are arranged by pathway, and include: